Health informatics: Decision support, artificial intelligence and machine learning in healthcare

-Informatics in clinical research
+Clinical Research Informatics

 Clinical research informatics (CRI) is a sub-field of health informatics that tries to improve the efficiency of clinical research by using informatics methods.
 Some of the problems tackled by CRI are: creation of data warehouses of health care data that can be used for research, support of data collection in clinical trials by the use of electronic data capture systems, streamlining ethical approvals and renewals (in US the responsible entity is the local institutional review board), maintenance of repositories of past clinical trial data (de-identified).
 CRI is a fairly new branch of informatics and has met growing pains as any up and coming field does.
 Some issue CRI faces is the ability for the statisticians and the computer system architects to work with the clinical research staff in designing a system and lack of funding to support the development of a new system.

 Researchers and the informatics team have a difficult time coordinating plans and ideas in order to design a system that is easy to use for the research team yet fits in the system requirements of the computer team.
 The lack of funding can be a hindrance to the development of the CRI.
 Many organizations who are performing research are struggling to get financial support to conduct the research, much less invest that money in an informatics system that will not provide them any more income or improve the outcome of the research (Embi, 2009).
 Ability to integrate data from multiple clinical trials is an important part of clinical research informatics.
 Initiatives, such as PhenX and Patient-Reported Outcomes Measurement Information System triggered a general effort to improve secondary use of data collected in past human clinical trials.
 CDE initiatives, for example, try to allow clinical trial designers to adopt standardized research instruments (electronic case report forms).

 A parallel effort to standardizing how data is collected are initiatives that offer de-identified patient level clinical study data to be downloaded by researchers who wish to re-use this data.
 Examples of such platforms are Project Data Sphere, dbGaP, ImmPort or Clinical Study Data Request.
 Informatics issues in data formats for sharing results (plain CSV files, FDA endorsed formats, such as CDISC Study Data Tabulation Model) are important challenges within the field of clinical research informatics.
 There are a number of activities within clinical research that CRI supports, including: